People with stage 2 breast cancer have cancer cells in their breast tissue, nearby lymph nodes, or both.

 - What other tests might I need?

-- Do I need to talk to more doctors or other healthcare professionals?
+- Do I need to talk with more doctors or other healthcare professionals?

 - Are there any special characteristics about the cancer, such as HR and HER2 status, and what do these mean?